-New and emerging studies show that subglacial harbor unique microbial environments ecosystems and that these microbial communities are metabolically active and thus play a critical role in subglacial weathering.
-The extent to which microbial activity alters the chemistry of subglacial efflux and the effect of that efflux on global processes remain outstanding questions.
+New and emerging studies show that subglacial environments harbor unique microbial ecosystems and that these microbial communities are metabolically active and thus play a critical role in subglacial weathering (Marteinsson et al., 2013; Christner et al., 2014; Michaud et al., 2016).
+Recent studies have illustrated the potential for subglacial water to supply critical carbon and nutrients to sub-ice-shelf waters (Vick-Majors et al., 2020, Hawkings et al., 2020), however, the extent to which microbial activity alters the chemistry of subglacial efflux and the effects of that efflux on global processes remain outstanding questions.
 There is considerable scientific and public interest in subglacial environments, particularly in relation to the discoveries of subglacial lakes beneath the Antarctic Ice Sheet and the unique life forms they may harbor.
-Microorganisms that exist under permanently dark and cold subglacial conditions have broadened our understanding of the phylogenetic and metabolic diversity of life on Earth, and may help inform our search for extraterrestrial life.
+Microorganisms that exist under permanently dark and cold subglacial conditions have broadened our understanding of the phylogenetic and metabolic diversity of life on Earth (Achberger et al, 2016; Mikucki et al.2016), , and may help inform our search for extraterrestrial life.